Home > Leisure & Activities > Getting Kids Involved in Making Compost

 Getting Kids Involved in Making Compost

-If you enjoy gardening and are keen to get your kids involved in outdoor activities too, then why not get them involved in the task of making compost?
 There are all sorts of processes involved in creating compost and, although it’s not an immediate end result, it can be fascinating and rewarding for children to understand what happens to produce compost that can then be put to use in the garden.
-If you’d like to give this a go, then here’s a guide to getting started with getting your kids involved in the compost making process.

 Why Make Compost?

-For gardeners, having compost to put on the garden helps the soil and aids the healthy growth of plants.
 Although compost can easily be purchased from a garden centre, there’s something enjoyable in creating your own compost – and for children it can be almost magical, as ordinary ingredients transform into soil-like substances.

 All the essential compost ingredients are readily available at home and it’s a great way of putting what would otherwise be waste materials to good use.
-In a sense, it’s a form of recycling that you can do in your own home and garden and is very environmentally friendly.

 What Do You Need to Get Started With Making Compost?